Colonia del Sacramento: History

 The Portuguese established Colónia do Sacramento in 1680.

-Following the restoration of the Portuguese crown, King Peter II sought the resolution of the southern border of Brazil.
+Following the restoration of the Portuguese crown, King Peter II sought to establish the southern border of Brazil.
 Manuel Lobo with 5 ships containing about 400 soldiers, craftsmen, carpenters and stonecutters, and 18 guns, reached San Gabriel Island on 20 January 1680.
 On 28 January, they commenced establishing a post.

 José de Garro sent spies from Santo Domingo de Soriano on 22 February 1680, after receiving a negative response on 10 February to his ultimatum to leave the site.
 Garro sent a force of 3,400 men under the command of Antonio de Vera Mujica, capturing the besieged town on the night of 6–7 August 1680.
 Lobo was taken as a prisoner to Buenos Aires, where he died on 7 January 1683.
 A treaty between Spain and Portugal signed in 1681 returned Colonia to Portugal.

-Field Marshal Duarte Teixeira Chaves arrived off the San Gabriel islands on 25 January 1683, and commenced to rebuild the settlement.
+Field Marshal Duarte Teixeira Chaves arrived off the San Gabriel Islands on 25 January 1683, and commenced to rebuild the settlement.
 Field Marshal Cristóvão Dornelas Abreu was its governor until 1690, when Dom Francisco Naper de Lencastre took over.
 Smuggling, and cattle hunting from the Banda Oriental, were the main components of the colony's economy.
 Lencastre ordered the building of houses of stone and mud with tile roofs, the enlargement of the city walls, and the addition of a fortified tower.
 The colonists grew wheat, hemp flax, and grape vines, and exported cattle hides to Rio de Janeiro, while importing wood and foodstuffs.
 Sebastião da Veiga Cabral took over as governor in 1699.

 As a consequence of the War of the Spanish Succession, the governor of Buenos Aires, Valdes Incian, initiated the Siege of Colonia del Sacramento.
 The forces of the Spanish governor were commanded by Baltazar García Ros from 18 October 1704 until 14 March 1705, when the colonists were evacuated by Portuguese ships.
 Only the churches and bridge remained undestroyed.

 The colony was given back to Portugal in the Treaty of Utrecht.
 Manuel Gomes Barbosa took possession on 10 February 1718 with 1,040 colonists.
 More colonists arrived in 1721.
 Antonio Pedro de Vasconcellos took over as governor on 14 March 1722 and transformed it into the richest and best-defended city in the Rio de la Plata region.
 This included the coastal bastions of São Pedro de Alcântara, São Miguel, Santo António, São João, Carmo, and Santa Rita.